ElektraInitiative/libelektra/doc/CODING.md

 Please use [`prettier`](https://prettier.io) to format documentation according to the guidelines given above.
 If you want, you can also format all Markdown files in the repository using the script [`reformat-markdown`](/scripts/reformat-markdown).

+Under certain **exceptional** circumstances you might want to prevent `prettier` from formatting certain parts of a Markdown file.
+To do that you can

+- enclose the Markdown code in `<!-- prettier-ignore-start -->` and `<!-- prettier-ignore-end -->` tags, or
+- use `<!-- prettier-ignore -->` to disable formatting till the end of a file

+.

 ### Doxygen Guidelines

 `doxygen` is used to document the API and to build the html and pdf output.